moonstream-to/docs/docs/index.md

 ## Administration

-All our technology is designed to be deployed on Linux servers, with little preference on where those servers are hosted.
+All our technology is designed to be deployed on Linux servers, with little preference about where those servers are hosted.
-We do not use docker in production, and only use it to run integration tests of our services.
+We do not use docker in production.
+We only use it to run integration tests of our services.